Search for Solutions with Great Barrier Reef Legacy

 Thursday, November 8, 2018 / Great Barrier Reef, Australia

-Since 2017 we have supported Great Barrier Reef Legacy in their work on research, monitoring and education about the Great Barrier Reef.
+Since 2017 Blueye have been supporting Great Barrier Reef Legacy in their efforts on research, monitoring and education about the Great Barrier Reef.
 Their team of researchers and biologists are using the Blueye Pioneer underwater drone on marine expeditions, in education projects and public engagement showing the importance of protecting these vulnerable ecosystems.
 We share similar core values and a strong urge to make the ocean visible, and to accelerate actions vital to the future survival of coral reefs.